codehugger/jquery-categorypicker/README.md

 ## Introduction

 If you find yourself writing the same code over and over again when creating a list of selectable items where the end result is the selected items.
 The **categorypicker** jquery plugin is simple easy and follows two principles _Keep-It-Simple-Stupid_ and _Principle-Of-Least-Astonishment_.

-### Example:

 ```javascript
 $(element).categorypicker({